Skip to Main Content

 Trails

-The Delta Center dedicates one crew to Statewide Trails Projects, a program partnership with California State Parks.
-Corpsmembers construct and maintain trails for public recreation.
+Corpsmembers at the Camarillo Center may complete trails projects while working on a natural resources crew.
 Project work varies but may involve clearing brush, rebuilding trail tread, installing rip rap erosion control, constructing bridges or boardwalks, and more.

 Discover Trails